-The Glen strongly recommends students use disposable masks during the school day.
+The Glen strongly recommends students use disposable masks or one of the approved reusable masks below during the school day.

 Ultimately, if your child’s teacher is not comfortable with the mask they wear to school due to quality or fit, they will swap the mask out for a disposable mask to be worn during the school day (masks will also be replaced if they become soiled or wet).